Is cold calling dead? We don’t think so, so we decided to put it to the test using a predictive dialer. See the results here!

 You basically pick up the phone and call a prospect to deliver a sales pitch about your service or product.
 The prospect has never heard of your company and doesn’t know who you are or what you do.

 It’s what ‘old-school’ sales reps do and what new, digitally-savvy marketers would say is a waste of time and a sure-fire way to annoy your leads.

-We think cold calling is NOT dead and still has better results than contacting prospects via social media or email or anything else, so we put our theory to the test.
+We think cold calling is NOT dead, and it still has better results than contacting prospects via social media, or email, or anything else, so we put our theory to the test.